carpentries/lesson-development-training/episodes/20-reflecting.md

 Look back at the notes you took and feedback you received during your trial run (5 mins).

 Now report out to the other participants about that trial run.
-Try to answer the following questions:
+Try to answer some or all of the following questions:

 - What worked well both in terms of content and delivery?
 - What did not work as well?